tirtharajdash/VEGNN/README.md

 #### Source Data

-There are 73 problems obtained from NCI (We sincerely acknowledge the atom-bond information provided by Ing.
-Gustav Sourek of Czech Technical University in Prague).
+There are 73 problems obtained from NCI.
 The data source including the extracted domain relations will be made available somewhere else (non-GitHub site) due to storage issues.

+Temporarity, this is hosted in the Google Drive: [DataForVEGNN!](https://drive.google.com/file/d/1eJrq_kvD2UmWiWe6F3C3Ire0fbv6CNrm/view?usp=sharing).
+The compressed file contains all data required for the work.
+Soon, we should be able to host these generated datasets with some well-known Benchmark websites.
+The information will be updated in this site, when that happens.

 #### Working Data directory